asthman666/doc/ErrorLog/Single control.md

         Name
     </div>

-Look at this piece of code, this element's visible is controlled by
+Look at this piece of code, this element's visible is controlled by two pieces of code:

 * `Model.Items != null && Model.Items.Count > 0`
 * `show()` javascript function

 If `Model.Items == null` or `Model.Items.Count == 0`, this HTML code will not be generated, the javascript code can never make it visible.

-So we should change code like:
+So we should change code:

 ```diff
     <div class="item-list">